devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ~> 1.5     pessimistic constraint
 ```

-The `~>` operator — the **pessimistic constraint operator** — is the one that trips people up, so let's be precise about it:
+The `~>` operator, the **pessimistic constraint operator**, is the one that trips people up.
+Let's be precise about it:

 ```text
 ~> 1.5     → allows any 1.x release starting at 1.5 (1.5.0, 1.6.0, 1.9.0…), but never 2.0
 ~> 1.5.2   → allows patch releases only (1.5.3, 1.5.4…), but never 1.6.0
 ```

 The rule: the operator locks everything to the *left* of the rightmost specified version segment, and allows drift only in the *rightmost* segment.
-This is the single most exam-tested version-constraint fact — memorize it by working the two examples above until they're automatic, not by memorizing the sentence.
+This is the single most exam-tested version-constraint fact, memorize it by working the two examples above until they're automatic, not by memorizing the sentence.

 ## 15. .terraform.lock.hcl